This bloke is an obscure, generic villain. He was seen but once in a 1961 Batman story.

 We need to set a bat-trap, chum !

-The newly-christened Elemental Man was too powerful for Batman or Higgins.
+The newly-christened Elemental Man was too powerful for Batman or Higgins to stop.
 So they and Robin came up with a plan.

 The Elemental Man was never seen again.